shejz/Santander-Customer-Transaction-Prediction/README.md

 Exploratory data analysis mainly includes **missing value**, **outlier**, **correlation**, **descriptive** and visualizations to gain insights from data.

-## Observations
+## Imabalanced Dataset
 - The dataset is highly imbalanced where only **10%** of the training datais tagged as **1** in the variable target which is an indicator flagging whether if a customer made a transaction.
+This is important feature to keep in mind as we may need to oversample the customers that made transaction to create a better model.